Trade name: Japan

 In Japan, the word yagō (屋号) is used.

+Kenya

 Nigeria

 In Colonial Nigeria, certain tribes had members that used a variety of trading names to conduct business with the Europeans.
-Two famous examples were King Perekule VII of Bonny, who was known as Captain Pepple in trade matters, and King Jubo Jubogha of Opobo, who bore the pseudonym Captain Jaja.
+Two examples were King Perekule VII of Bonny, who was known as Captain Pepple in trade matters, and King Jubo Jubogha of Opobo, who bore the pseudonym Captain Jaja.
 Both Pepple and Jaja would bequeath their trade names to their royal descendants as official surnames upon their deaths.

 Singapore

 In Singapore, there is no filing requirement for a "trading as" name, but there are requirements for disclosure of the underlying business or company's registered name and unique entity number.

 United Kingdom

-In the United Kingdom, there is no filing requirement for a "trading as" name, but there are requirements for disclosure of the owner's true name and some restrictions on the use of certain names.
+In the United Kingdom, there is no filing requirement for a business name, defined as "any name under which someone carries on business" that, for a company or limited liability partnership, "is not its registered name", but there are requirements for disclosure of the owner's true name and some restrictions on the use of certain names and sensitive words, and there are also regulations concerning disclosure of the company name (the legal name of the company) for a company, the name of the owner for a sole trader, or the names of the partners for a partnership.

+The Office for Students, the higher education regulator for England, uses the term trading name in the register of higher education providers, and requires these to be registered.
+The Charity Commission of England and Wales uses the terms working name and operating name on the register of charities, with the term working name being used in the Charities Act 2011 (as amended by the Charities Act 2022).
+The term operating name is also used for government agencies.